Omaha Police Department: Chief history

-Webber Seavey, Omaha Police Department's first chief, Founded the International Association of Chiefs of Police in 1893.
-In 1982 Robert C Wadman was the first Chief to be appointed from outside the ranks of the Omaha Police Division.
-He was Utah Deputy Commissioner of Public Safety and served until 1989.
-Thomas Warren, named by Mayor Mike Fahey in 2003 was the first African American to serve as Chief in the Omaha Police Department.
+Webber Seavey, the Omaha Police Department's first chief, founded the International Association of Chiefs of Police in 1893.
+In 1982, Robert C. Wadman was the first Chief to be appointed from outside the ranks of the Omaha Police (he was Utah Deputy Commissioner of Public Safety), serving until 1989.
+Thomas Warren, named by Mayor Mike Fahey in 2003, was the first African American to serve as Chief in the Omaha Police Department.
 He served until 2008.

 Patrol area

 The city of Omaha is divided into five geographical areas by the department, with a precinct in each area; Northeast, Southeast, Northwest, Southwest, and West.
 Omaha Airport Authority Police Department is a separate agency and is the law enforcement agency at Eppley Airfield, a medium-hub, primary airport serving Greater Omaha and the region.

 Specialized divisions and units

 Like most urban police departments, OPD has specialized squads and units to deal with the differing law enforcement issues of the city.
 Units include: